mac-n/mac-n.github.io/index.md

 This characteristic of transparent failure has significant implications for AI safety.
 The capacity to observe pattern formation during training enables direct monitoring of what features a network is learning and how it is using them.
 This could be particularly valuable as models scale up in size and capability, potentially providing early warning signals of undesired learning dynamics or emergent behaviors.

 Several practical extensions could improve the architecture's generality.
-Language task performance might be enhanced through preprocessing to highlight sequential patterns, or through hybrid architectures combining hierarchical and flat pattern representations.
-The network's inherent transparency provides clear feedback about the effectiveness of such modifications.
+Language task performance might be enhanced through preprocessing to highlight sequential patterns, e.g. with Lempel-Ziv compression, or through hybrid architectures combining hierarchical and flat pattern representations.

 The results suggest that the traditional trade-off between neural network performance and interpretability may not be fundamental.
 More importantly, they demonstrate that it's possible to design neural networks that are transparent by construction rather than requiring post-hoc interpretation methods.
 This architectural approach could inform the development of more controllable and verifiable AI systems, where understanding internal representations is as critical as achieving performance benchmarks.